ElyseYip/structured-notes-extract/README.md

-install the package.json dependencies. start the app by using yarn dev if using yarn or npm run dev if using npm
+install the package.json dependencies.
+Start the app by using yarn dev if using yarn or npm run dev if using npm